 As clubs move towards a business model, it is inevitable that players and parents become replaceable customers who are purchasing a commodity called youth soccer.

 Diane Scavuzzo: What is the value of an hour of a volunteer person’s time?

 Ruth Nicholson: For 2018, the national value was calculated at $25.43 per hour of volunteer time.

-This is calculated by the Independent Sector, a national membership organization serving non-profits calculates the value of a volunteer hour every year.
+This is calculated by the Independent Sector, a national membership organization serving non-profits.
 The calculations include the average value of a volunteer hour across the entire United States, as well as for each state, the District of Columbia, and Puerto Rico.
 Each state has its own value of a volunteer hour.
 Arkansas has the lowest at $20.49 and Washington D.C. is the highest at $41.72 per hour.

 Using the calculation from the Independent Sector for the state of Washington, the value of the 1,700 volunteer hours for the youth soccer tournament would be a total of $53,924.

 Diane Scavuzzo: Why is a volunteer hour valued so high?